Occ. Code 8720700

 clinics and procedures.

-and maintain the institutional practice plan, a system to monitor a
+and maintains the institutional practice plan, a system to monitor a

-clinicians time on the job, and report possible abuses for disciplinary
+clinicians time on the job, and reports possible abuses for disciplinary

 as liaison with Coordinated Specialty Care Unit and security staff in

 scheduling procedures for outside health service appointments for